Mizohata-Takeuchi inequalities for orthonormal systems: More general submanifolds

 Since $Xw(e_n,\cdot)$ is an arbitrary weight on $\mathbb{R}^{n-1}$, by duality \eqref{hyp'} is equivalent to

 To see this (and with constant $1$) we fix an orthonormal sequence $(g_{j})$ and define the operator $T$ acting on complex sequences $\lambda=(\lambda_{j})$ by For this we have the estimates

 the former being trivial and the latter being a simple consequence of Bessel's inequality.
 The inequality \eqref{hyp''} now follows by interpolation.
-It is appropriate to caution that the case of a hyperplane does not necessarily constitute strong evidence in support of the truth of \eqref{onmtgen} with $E=K$, especially in light of the recent counterexample to \eqref{MTSglobal} in \cite{Cairo}. \begin{remark} A further pertinent observation, not unrelated to the previous one, is that \eqref{onmtgen} is invariant under isotropic scalings.
+It is appropriate to caution that the case of a hyperplane does not necessarily constitute strong evidence in support of the truth of \eqref{onmtgen} with $E=K$, especially in light of the recent counterexample to \eqref{MTSglobal} in \cite{Cairo}.
+In particular, the counterexamples of Cairo and Zhang \cite{CZ} provide compact convex $C^2$ hypersurfaces for which \eqref{onmtgen} fails for $p>n+1$, even when $E=S$!
+See Remark \ref{Rem:CZ}. \begin{remark} A further pertinent observation, not unrelated to the previous one, is that \eqref{onmtgen} is invariant under isotropic scalings.
 Concretely, if \eqref{onmtgen} holds for $S$ then it holds for any isotropic dilate $RS$ of $S$, and with the same implicit constant.
 This is a simple exercise using the definition of the measure

 on the tangent bundle $TS$; see \cite{BBC3} for a similar remark in the context of the original Mizohata--Takeuchi conjecture \eqref{MTSglobal}.
 Consequently progress on \eqref{onmtgen} will not naturally refer to any lower bound on the curvature of $S$, in contrast with the more conventional linear extension problems formulated with Lebesgue measures. \end{remark}